T-Mobile and Starlink have teamed together providing satellite-to-mobile service in remote areas where tower signals can't reach.

 - Tap the notification and follow on-device prompts to download your eSIM.

 Didn't get a notification?
-You can follow this path, Settings > Cellular > Add Cellular Plan and continue with on-device prompts to download your eSIM.
+You can follow this path, Settings > Cellular > Add eSIM and continue with on-device prompts to download your eSIM.

 After downloading your eSIM: